giantswarm/docs/src/content/vintage/advanced/registry/zot/index.md

     }
 ```

-The full configuration reference can be found at: https://zotregistry.dev/latest/admin-guide/admin-configuration/.
+The Zot project provides a [full configuration reference](https://zotregistry.dev/latest/admin-guide/admin-configuration/) with more details.

-#### Mirroring
+### Caching strategies

-You can configure active or on-demand replication via the Zot configuration file.
+You can configure either active or on-demand replication via the Zot configuration file.

-The below example configures `docker.io` and `k8s.gcr.io` as on-demand mirrors, meaning when and image is
+- **Active** (`onDemand: false`) means that Zot will actively sync images from the upstream registry, to have it available when needed.
-pulled from these registries through the Zot instance, Zot will cache actually pull and cache them.
+- **On-demand** (`onDemand: true`) means that Zot will only pull the image when it is requested, and then cache it.

-For the `my-registry.example.org` registry it is set to actively sync all `6.*` tagged images for `my-organization/my-image`.
+The below example configures `docker.io` as on-demand mirror, while the `my-registry.example.org` registry it is set to actively sync all `6.*` tagged images for `my-organization/my-image`.

 ```json
 {